MSKU786/Learning_react/README.md

 **setState in class Component**

 - In class components, setState performs a shallow merge of the new state with the existing state.
+In React class components, setState is the primary way to update the component state.
+It has several important behaviors and characteristics.

 ```
 class MyComponent extends React.Component {